 Academy Events presents

-Being their huge ‘crossover’ single, the song, the slogan, and the distinctive t-shirt stands as the deepest footprint the band left on the indie rock planet.
-The Ned’s saw their first Sony single ‘Happy’ (1991) storm into the Top 20 of the UK charts and their seminal debut album, God Fodder, landed with a thud in the Top 5 as well as achieving enormous success in the USA.
+Formed in 1987, Ned’s Atomic Dustbin quickly built a huge fan base after playing lively shows in their hometown and following a national tour as support band with The Wonder Stuff, they achieved a Number 1 hit in the Indie Singles Chart in July 1990 with the mammoth track, ‘Kill Your Television’.
+Being their huge ‘crossover’ single, the song, the slogan, and the distinctive t-shirt stands as the deepest footprint the band have left to date.
+The Ned’s saw their first Sony single ‘Happy’ (1991) storm into the Top 20 of the UK charts and their seminal debut album, God Fodder, landed with a thud in the Top 5 as well as achieving enormous success in the States.

 Joining this mighty double-bill in April 2019 will be fellow Stourbridge guest tour DJ, Miles Hunt from The Wonder Stuff because, well, it wouldn’t be a Stourbridge celebration without Milo now would it?

 Available from Friday 5 October from ticketmaster.co.ukGet Tickets